ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

 Charcoal grey - where to use it?
 {% endfaqQuestion %}

-{% faqAnswer %}
-Charcoal is a color that works great in any home interior, and, in some cases, in an office.
-If you decide to use it in a small kitchen, bathroom or living room, remember about certain rules.
-This way you can make your room look more consistent.
+{% faqAnswer %} Charcoal is a color that works great in any home interior, and, in some cases, in an office.
+If you decide to use it in a small kitchen, bathroom or living room, remember about certain rules which will make your room look more consistent.
 {% endfaqAnswer %}
 {% endfaqItem %}